Ramya-Ravisankar/AI_Project2_CleudoGame/RamyaBalasubramanian_readme.md

    It's a good practice to create a fresh virtual environment for each project.

-   virtualenv venv <- Makes a virtual environment in the venv directory Activate the virtual environment using command <- source ./venv/bin/activate
+   virtualenv venv <- Makes a virtual environment in the venv directory source ./venv/bin/activate < - Activate the virtual environment

 6. Once the Virtual Environment is active, Install Dependencies using pip
    - pip3 install pytest pytest-pylint pytest-cov